almajd83/CFD_Intro/README.md

 1. Read the relevant lecture notes in the Lectures folder
 2. Attempt the corresponding problem in the workbook
 3. Use the MATLAB script in Matlab_code for implementation and verification
+4. The textbook provides the mathematical background and a walkthrough the MATLAB codes.

 ---